How To Prevent Winter Kill in Michigan

 Winter kill is a chilling term used to describe all winter lawn damage that causes damage or death to the grass and plants in your yard.
 Here in Michigan, with our long and frigid winters, our lawns have a lot to contend with.
 Violent snowstorms, freezing ice storms, dangerously cold temperatures, moisture-stealing wind, and hungry critters are just a few of the common causes of winter kill.
 Here are a few tips to identify these causes of winter kill so you know how to react and how to prevent extensive winter lawn damage.

 Winter desiccation is first on our list.
 This terrible winter lawn damage is caused by freezing temperatures and dry wind.
 When there is no snow cover, the grass remains exposed to the moisture-sucking dry wind.
 The wind rips the water right out of the grass, causing it to dry up.
-The frozen ground restricts the roots from absorbing any water to replenish what it lost.
+The frozen ground restricts the roots from absorbing any water to replenish what it is lost.
 Ultimately, winter desiccation results in grass dehydration and death.

 Because winter desiccation is caused by specific weather conditions, it’s not very easy to prevent.
 The bottom line is that it can only be prevented by boosting the health, strength, and resilience of your lawn throughout the year with efficient lawn care and careful maintenance.
 Proper lawn care makes your lawn more resilient against environmental stresses, weeds, pests, and lawn diseases.